1994 Nepalese general election: Campaign

 The election saw 1,500 candidates spread over 24 parties competing for the 205 seats in the House of Representatives.
 The leading two parties in the election were the governing Nepali Congress and the main opposition party, the Communist Party of Nepal (Unified Marxist-Leninist).
 The Nepali Congress called on voters to stick with their party and not to entrust power to a Communist party they accused of being irresponsible.

 The Communist party called for land reform to break up large landholdings and give land to landless Nepalese peasants.
 Other pledges made by the party included running water and electricity for all voters and for each village to have at least one television.
 While the party called for foreign investment to be somewhat restricted and for privatisations to be limited, they also stressed that they believed in a mixed economy and did not support nationalisation.
 They accused the Nepali Congress government of having been incompetent and corrupt and said that a change in government was required.

 On election day itself there was some violence resulting in one death and another 15 people being injured.
 124 international election monitors observed the election and new polls were ordered in 31 constituencies where violence had occurred.

 Results

-The results saw the Nepali Congress party lose their majority in parliament and the Communist party became the largest group in the House of Representatives.
+The results saw the Nepali Congress party lose their majority in parliament and the Communist party became the largest group in the House.
 However no party won the 103 seats required for a majority on their own.
 The pro-monarchy party, the Rastriya Prajatantra Party, made significant gains winning 20 seats up from the 4 they had won in the previous election.
 Voter turnout was 58% a decline from 60% of those who had voted in the previous election in 1991.